EstiT/tldr-YouDontKnowJS/tldr-YouDontKnowJS.md

 let s = `hello ${x}`; // hello world
 ```

-**Modules** - way to organize code into reusable and isolated units that can be imported to be used by other parts of an application.Example below math.js is a module that exports two functions
+**Modules** - way to organize code into reusable and isolated units that can be imported to be used by other parts of an application.
+Example below math.js is a module that exports two functions
 ```
 // math.js
 export function add(a, b) {